Azure/azure-openapi-validator/docs/rules.md

 Please refer to [consistent-response-body.md](./consistent-response-body.md) for details.

+### ConsistentResponseSchemaForPut

+The response schema must not vary between the initial put and the subsequent reputs.

+Please refer to [consistent-response-schema-for-put.md](./consistent-response-schema-for-put.md) for details.

 ### ControlCharactersNotAllowed

 Verifies whether if a specification does not have any control characters in it.